 I have been asked a few times if its OK to use higher mAh rated batteries in your laptop.
-The answer yes, mAh only refers to power capacity and how many milliamps the laptop battery can deliver per hour.
+The answer is yes, mAh only refers to power capacity and how many milliamps the laptop battery can deliver per hour.
 The more important compatibility measurement is the voltage it supplies.
 As long as the voltage is close it should work.

 Most laptop battery makers advertise their batteries power capacity in terms of 4400, 5200, 5600 or 5800 mAh.
 The basic idea is that 5800 mAh battery pack will allow your laptop to run longer than a battery with a 4400 mAh rating.
 Generally speaking this is true, but it is not the whole story.